umbraco/UmbracoDocs/new-backoffice/extending/development-flow.md

 ### Package manifests

 The main configuration for an extension is loaded through its package manifest.
-There are a number of ways to work with them including getting IntelliSense.
+There multiple ways to work with them including getting IntelliSense.
 Please make sure you have read the article [Package Manifest](package-manifest/) to learn more about this.

 ### Backoffice